How much do you know about Parkinson’s disease, or PD?

-Parkinson’s disease is a progressive movement disorder affecting approximately a million people in the United States.
-While four percent of PD patients are diagnosed before the age of 50, diagnosis usually occurs beyond that age, with the risk of developing the condition steadily increasing with age.
-Medications are prescribed to treat symptoms that become apparent to both patients and caregivers.
+Parkinson’s disease is a progressive movement disorder that currently affects approximately 1 million people, just in the United States.
+While four percent of PD patients are diagnosed before the age of 50, it is common for diagnosis to occur beyond that age, with the risk of developing the condition steadily with age.

 Stages of Parkinson’s Disease

-• Stage Two – Symptoms affect both sides of the body
+- Stage Two – Symptoms that affect both sides of the body

 No Known Direct Cause of Parkinson’s

 What is the direct cause of Parkinson’s?